 3. Cancel all unnecessary monthly subscriptions

-More often than not, we sign up for subscriptions, and we forget about it.
+More often than not, we sign up for subscriptions, and we forget about them.
 Go through them and cancel the ones you never or hardly use.
 Think like a single mom, “there is no way in hell I am paying for something not needed.”

 4. Share subscriptions with family and friends